We’re building excitement! Learn about the Indoor Activities Center Core Planning Group

 Assessment serves as a benchmark to evaluate and ensure that all students are progressing at an expected level and rate.
-The ultimate measure of success will be student preparation for and success in post-secondary education, work, and life.
+Parents can access individual student assessment results through the ParentVUE portal.
+The Minnesota Department of Education also provides information about school performance in its data center and other testing information including parent opt-out forms and other statewide testing info.
+The ultimate measure of success will be student preparation for and success in post-secondary education, work and life.